pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-nfts2me.md

 ![confirm done 2](/img/quests/nfts2me/confirm_transaction_2.png)

-You can even click on “You own 1 NFT from this Collection” and see the NFT on the Linea Block Explorer:
+You can even click on “You own 1 NFT from this Collection” and see the NFT on the PepeSync Block Explorer:

 ![block explorer](/img/quests/nfts2me/blockexplorer.png)